makrai/notes/tripathi1804-multimodal-emo.md

 # Abstract

 * Emotion recognition, Human Computer Interactions, behaviour modelling
-  * Neural Networks which are adept at estimating complex functions that depend
+  * Neural Networks which are adept at estimating complex functions
 * we: multimodal Emotion recognition on IEMOCAP dataset using
   * data from Speech, Text, and Motion capture data from face expressions, rotation and hand movements